 Jessica has been a parent attorney at the Center for Family Representation and an Equal Justice Works Fellow, focusing on the intergenerational cycle of foster care.
 Jessica is a graduate of Columbia Law School and Columbia School of Social Work.
 She has also worked in domestic health policy research and on international women’s health initiatives. firstname.lastname@example.org

 Rachel Blustain, Content Supervisor

-Rachel Blustain writes for the Daily Beast and City Limits and is a graduate of Brown University and Hunter College School of Social Work.
+Rachel serves as the Editorial Director of Rise from 2011 to 2017.
+She has written for the Daily Beast, City Limits and The Nation, and is a graduate of Brown University and Hunter College School of Social Work.
 She previously edited New Youth Connections and Represent and worked as a dropout prevention counselor in the city schools.
 Under Rachel’s co-leadership, Represent won the Coming Up Taller Award for outstanding arts and humanities programs for youth.
-Rachel’s City Limits series on child protective investigations was nominated for a Deadline Club award for public service. email@example.com
+Rachel won an Ippies award in the category of best social issues story for an article on the impact of a parents’ arrest on children and her City Limits series on child protective investigations was nominated for a Deadline Club award for public service. email@example.com

 Robbyne Wiley, Parent Leader